EvidentSolutions/dalesbred/README.md

 Transactions
 ------------

-To perform a bunch of operations in transaction, use TransactionCallback:
+To perform a bunch of operations in transaction, use `TransactionCallback`:

     :::java
     db.withTransaction(new TransactionCallback<Result>() {